 It's tempting to load up on lotions, serums, and sprays, but greasy hair isn't exactly an ideal look under your veil.
 Limit smoothing and antifrizz products to a few drops, and go easy on your roots.
 (Since they're right near your scalp, that's where hair is naturally greasiest.)
 On the night before your wedding, skip the intensive hair masks and instead shampoo your hair and condition only the ends.

 While asking your mom to make your favorite dishes or baking 50 pies yourself the week of the wedding might seem like a way to personalize the day and save money, the menu is really best left to a caterer.
 A professional will know how to properly estimate the amount of food to buy, how to prepare a meal on a large scale, when to serve different courses, and how to accommodate guests with dietary needs or restrictions.

 You Go Trendy With Your Lipstick

 Skip the trendy red-carpet looks, says Jody Formica, resident makeup artist with Laura Mercier, and opt for you, but better.
-"Nude lip color is all the rage, especially when paired with a smoky eye, but nude can make your lips completely disappear, especially in the group photos," she says.
+"Nude lip color is all the rage, especially when paired with a smoky eye, but nude can make your lips completely disappear, especially in group photos," she says.
 "Consider a neutral color that has a fresh kiss of berry, peach, or rose, enough to distinguish your lips from the rest of your complexion."

 "The time spent getting ready should be as relaxed and fun as possible, but once you find yourself behind schedule, the pressure can build to catch up," says Bruce Plotkin, a New York– and Connecticut-based wedding photographer.
-Work on a day-of plan with your hair and makeup pros, then pad the time your wedding party has with each to ensure you're properly photographed before you embark for the ceremony.
+Work on a day-of plan with your hair and makeup pros, then pad the time your wedding party has with each pro to ensure you're properly photographed before you leave for the ceremony.